 — Jason Fried (@jasonfried) February 18, 2016

 When I first read this article from Jason Fried asking Is group chat making you sweat?
-I did not fully appreciate all the negatives points Jason was making.
+I did not fully appreciate all the negative points Jason was making.
 At the time being in a small team most issues Jason detailed were not a concern to me.
 Sure I could appreciate some arguments like the one about chasing messages all day long in channels, but I did not feel Slack was hindering too much my productivity.

-Things changes, now that I have used Slack with multiple teams and with over 100 devs within the same organization, I can relate.
+Things changed, now that I have used Slack with multiple teams and with over 100 devs within the same organization, I can relate.
 Channels can kill productivity by moving your focus away from your work and more in your messaging app.
 Can you put in place guidelines on how to use a tool like Slack?
 Yes.
 However, the wrong tool for the job has a big chance to be used wrongly.

 An alternative idea, notification channels